'Boyhood,' 'Whiplash,' 'Guardians' get Writers Guild Award nominations

-LOS ANGELES Independent films "Boyhood" and "Whiplash" as well as superhero blockbuster "Guardians of the Galaxy" received Writers Guild Awards nominations on Wednesday in one of Hollywood's top annual honors.
+LOS ANGELES Independent films "Boyhood" and "Whiplash" as well as superhero blockbuster "Guardians of the Galaxy" received Writers Guild Awards nominations on Wednesday in one of Hollywood's top annual honours.

-"Boyhood," a coming-of-age chronicle and early Academy Award best picture favorite, earned a nod for best original screenplay for director Richard Linklater from the Writers Guild of America.
+"Boyhood," a coming-of-age chronicle and early Academy Award best picture favourite, earned a nod for best original screenplay for director Richard Linklater from the Writers Guild of America.

 The movie, which Linklater filmed over a dozen years, will vie against wresting biopic "Foxcatcher" by E. Max Frye and Dan Futterman, as well as jazz drummer tale "Whiplash" by director Damien Chazelle.